Novel Coronavirus (COVID-19)

 211 LA is an entry point to the Coordinated Entry System (CES) for Los Angeles families seeking housing assistance.
 211 LA screens homeless families for eligibility and links them to the appropriate housing support service provider.
 Dial 2-1-1 to connect with this program.

-For other Housing related services, such as shelters and housing expense assistance, use 211 LA's Housing Services search HERE.
+For other Housing related services, use 211 LA's Housing Services search HERE.

 For resources on everything else: